Koldim2001/YOLO-Patch-Based-Inference/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/patched-yolo-infer.svg)](https://pypi.org/project/patched-yolo-infer/) - Click here to visit the PyPI page for `patched-yolo-infer`, where you can find more information and documentation.

+Note: If CUDA support is available, it's recommended to pre-install PyTorch with CUDA support before installing the library.
+Otherwise, the CPU version will be installed by default.

 ---